codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/push-1.md

 ---

 {{site.data.callout.callout_info}}
-If you use the [Codefresh Docker Registry]({{ site.baseurl }}/docs/docker-registries/codefresh-registry/) this step is not relevant.
+If you use the [Codefresh Docker Registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/) this step is optional as all successful Codefresh pipelines automatically push the Docker image they create in the integrated Codefresh registry.
+No further configuration is needed to achieve this behavior.
 {{site.data.callout.end}}

 Push a built image to a remote Docker registry with one or more tags.
 Supports standard Docker registries and ECR.

-## Using codefresh Docker registry integration
+## Using Docker registry integration in Codefresh pipelines

+Notice that when you use [any external registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/), your Codefresh username should match your account at that registry, otherwise the build step will fail.
+For example if your Codefresh image is tagged as `foo_username/my_image` but your Dockerhub account is `bar_username` then the build will fail and you need to customize the push step to use `bar_username` instead.

   `YAML`
 {% highlight yaml %}